0xwal/niri-scripts/README.md

-# Niri WM Sticky Floating Support Extension
+# My Niri scripts to extend its functionality

 ## Overview